snapADDY/machine-learning-sample-project/README.md

 $ gunicorn application
 ```

 Alternatively, you can also start it in a Docker container.
-Build it:
+Build it first:

 ```
 $ docker build -t machine-learning-application .
 ```

-and run it:
+and then run it:

 ```
 docker run -p 8000:8000 machine-learning-application